inaimathi/cl-notebook/README.md

 ### TODO
 - Need a complete how-to set of videos at some point

-- Find a way to pop the indent action off the undo stack, or keep it from getting onto the stack in the first place

 ##### Thoughts
 - Charts need to support
 	- Being saved to a pure HTML+CSS (no javascript) file